git4example/genai-fsx-workshop-on-eks-auto/content/020_setup/021_on_demand/index.en.md

 ![get-nodes](/static/images/get-nodes.png)

-You now have a VS Code IDE Server environment set-up ready to use your Amazon EKS Cluster!
+You now have a VSCode IDE Server environment set-up ready to use your Amazon EKS Cluster!
 You may now proceed with the next step.

 Now, you can go to next module **[Explore workshop environment](/030_module_explore_karpenter)** to continue with your workshop, once you are done and ready to clean up visit this page and execute commands in Part 4 Clean up below.